- 14 °C98 percent cloud cover

 Current local time:

-Aurora activity is expected to be moderate between 12 AM and 5 AM in Utsjoki tomorrow night.
+Aurora activity is expected to be high between 12 AM and 2 AM in Utsjoki tomorrow night.
 It does not get fully dark, so viewing conditions are poor even if aurora activity increases.
-Cloud cover around that time looks clear skies at around 0%.
-You should have a decent chance of seeing the aurora if skies stay this clear.
+Cloud cover around that time looks partly cloudy at 40% to 55%.
+You might see the aurora if the sky is not too cloudy at the right time.

-Aurora activity is expected to be moderate between 12 AM and 5 AM in Utsjoki tomorrow night.
+Aurora activity is expected to be high between 12 AM and 2 AM in Utsjoki tomorrow night.
 It does not get fully dark, so viewing conditions are poor even if aurora activity increases.
-Cloud cover around that time looks clear skies at around 0%.
-You should have a decent chance of seeing the aurora if skies stay this clear.
+Cloud cover around that time looks partly cloudy at 40% to 55%.
+You might see the aurora if the sky is not too cloudy at the right time.

 Aurora Forecast for Utsjoki